studiochampgauche/headless-react-wordpress-boilerplate/README.md

-# Our React WordPress Boilerplate
+# Our headless React WordPress Boilerplate

 Our boilerplate is done for help us to start a frontend React Single Page App (SPA) with a robust PHP backend based on WordPress + ACF Pro in "no time".